-- Taxes collected from customers and remitted to government authorities and that are related to the sales of our products are excluded from revenues. - (ii) Sales commissions are expensed when incurred because the amortization period would have been one year or less.
-These costs are recorded in Selling, general and administrative expense in the Condensed Consolidated Statements of Income.

-(iii) We do not disclose the value of unsatisfied performance obligations for (i) contracts with original expected lengths of one year or less or (ii) contracts for which we recognize revenue at the amount to which we have the right to invoice for the services performed.
+- (i) Taxes collected from customers and remitted to government authorities and that are related to the sales of our products are excluded from revenues. - (ii) Sales commissions are expensed when incurred because the amortization period would have been one year or less.
+These costs are recorded in Selling, general and administrative expense in the Condensed Consolidated Statements of Income. - (iii) We do not disclose the value of unsatisfied performance obligations for (i) contracts with original expected lengths of one year or less or (ii) contracts for which we recognize revenue at the amount to which we have the right to invoice for the services performed.

 We record allowance for sales returns.
-Amounts recorded for sales returns for the year ended December 30, 2018 were \$156,000.
+Amounts recorded for sales returns for the year ended January 3, 2021 and December 29, 2019 were \$30,000 and \$60,000, respectively.